 - Q What prenatal care do I need during week 35 of pregnancy?

-- Q What is the size of my baby during week 35?
+- Q How is my baby growing and developing during week 35?

-- Q What is important to know during week 35 of my pregnancy?
+- Q What will I look like during week 35 of my pregnancy?

-- Q What should I eat during week 35 of pregnancy?
+- Q What should I ask my doctor during week 35 of pregnancy?